';

 Here, melted ice from the massive Vatnajokull Glacier forms a surreal lagoon of floating icebergs and frolicking seals, which leads into the ocean at the incredible Diamond Beach, where ice-crystals can be seen surfing the waves!

-Today is a free day for the adventure of your choice (own cost) – Hike across lava fields and take the lift “Into the Volcano”, explore Lava fields, take a boat tour in search of puffins, or relax at the famous Blue Lagoon Spa – or simply stay local and enjoy some shopping and local museums in Reykjavik.
+• Today is a free day for you to enjoy the experience of your choice (own cost).
+Some suggestions: hike across lava fields and take the lift “Into the Volcano”; join a boat tour in search of puffins; relax at the famous Blue Lagoon Spa; or simply stay local and enjoy some shopping and museums in Reykjavik.

-Today, we enjoy a very long Shabbat in Reykjavik, visiting the newly-opened Chabad, the first ever functioning shul in Iceland.
+• Today, we enjoy a very long Shabbat in Reykjavik, visiting Chabad, the first ever functioning shul in Iceland.

 There are plenty walks to enjoy, and the long afternoon makes for a brilliant opportunity to catch up on some very well-needed rest.